-- 1. Develop and design of railway tracks with geometricstandards - 2.
-Investigate and explore the failures of railway embankments and suggest remedialmeasures - 3.
-Design points and crossings with modern signallingsystem
+- 1. Carry out geometric design of railway track - 2.
+Develop and design of railway tracks with geometricstandards - 3.
+Investigate and explore the failures of railway embankments and suggest remedialmeasures - 4.
+Design points and crossings with modern signalingsystem

-General Features of Railways: development in Indian railways, modes of transport, organization of Indian railways, finances and their control commission of railway safety, long term planning process, classification of railway lines, general features of Indian railways, impartment statistics., Alignment of railway lines, railway track gauge, engineering surveys.
+General Features of Railways: development in Indian railways, modes of transport, organization of Indian railways, finances and their control commission of railway safety, long term planning process, classification of railway lines, general features of Indian railways, impartment statistics.,.
+Alignment of railway lines, railway track gauge, engineering surveys.